-Spend the connecting with your family while hiking or hiking many of the nature trails in and around Paradise.
+Spend time connecting with your family while hiking many of the nature trails in and around Paradise.
 For a relaxing day at the water, pack a picnic and make your way to Paradise Lake where you can meander along the water or toss in a line.

 Once you’ve worked up an appetite, stop for lunch at Chico’s Tres Hombres Bar and Grill , a spot that has something for everyone in the family.